Polydile/dile-components/packages/dile-tabs/README.md

 Web Component to create easily a generic tabs interface.

 You can define the tab items and the whole tabs component.
-You could use this component with more complex component, only to create a navigation beteen several options.
+You could use this component with more complex component, only to create a navigation between several options.

-It is possible to use with dile-pages to change the view of the component when one tab is selected.
+It is possible, for example, to use dile-tabs with a dile-pages, to change the view of the component when one tab is selected.

 ## Installation